 With Microsoft SQL Server though, when deleting rows from a database, the white space is not recovered so the size of the database continues to grow.
-The unfortunate part is that when doing a shrink on a database, it will fragment the database very badly and can cause performance issues.
+The unfortunate part is that when doing a shrink on a database, it can fragment the database badly and may cause performance issues.
 Once this has been done, a defrag on the database can be done to cure the fragmentation.

 The unfortunate part about the defrag is that it will end up causing the size of the database to grow even larger than it was prior to performing a database shrink.
-Because of this, we do not advise performing a database shrink on an SQL database at all.
+Because of this, we do not advise performing a database shrink on an SQL database.

 One option is to add additional drive space to accommodate for the growing database.
 If this is not a viable solution, there are two options available that will clear up unused database white space.